 5. Power Off

-Switch off the saw and wait for the blade to stop spinning before you gather up the offcuts near the blade.
+Switch off the saw and wait for the blade to stop spinning before removing any offcuts from the table’s surface.

 How to Make Dado Cuts Using a Table Saw